zacharykzhao/CA4P-483/baselines/README.md

 2. For BERT-BiLSTM-CRF:

-   1. please make sure the requirements in './named_entity_recognition-master/requirement.txt' have been satisfied and following the './named_entity_recognition-master/README.md' to download the pre-trained model, modify the bert path in 'sh ./named_entity_recognition-master/run.sh', then:
+   1. please make sure the requirements in './BERT-BiLSTM-CRF-NER-tf-master/requirement.txt' have been satisfied and following the './BERT-BiLSTM-CRF-NER-tf-master/README.md' to download the pre-trained model, modify the bert path in 'sh ./named_entity_recognition-master/run.sh', then:

    2. ```
       sh ./named_entity_recognition-master/run.sh
       ```

-3. For BERT-BiLSTM-CRF:
+3. For LatticeLSTM:

    1. Please make sure the requirements in './Batch_Parallel_LatticeLSTM-master/requirement.txt', follow the '/Batch_Parallel_LatticeLSTM-master/README.md' to download the embeddings, modify the paths in './Batch_Parallel_LatticeLSTM-master/pathes.py', then